-The cost associated with purchasing either product is also a key difference between them.
+The cost of purchasing either product is also a key difference between them.
 Because it is more potent and takes more time to make, THC-O is typically more expensive to purchase.

-It is not fair to compare the two on a volume basis, as you will use less THC-O for each dose than Delta-8.
+It is unfair to compare the two on a volume basis, as you will use less THC-O for each dose than Delta-8.
 In essence, the price will typically even out, but you will notice a higher price point when purchasing THC-O.

 Is THC-O Stronger Than Delta-8?

 THC-O is much stronger and much more potent than Delta-8.
 The magnitude of the difference is up for debate, but it is safe to say that the gulf between the two is quite massive.
 There are not any official studies that showcase the difference between the two, so we will mostly have to rely on anecdotal evidence to determine just how stronger THC-O is.

 The typical benchmark that users give for THC-O is that it is three times as potent as Delta-9-THC.
 While that may seem like a mistake, we can assure you it is not.
 THC-O is every bit the real deal, and its effects are as potent as advertised.

 So how much stronger is it than Delta-8?

 Again, we will have to do some rough estimates based on reports from users.
 Users consider Delta-8 slightly milder than Delta-9, with some users considering it to be about 50 to 60 percent less potent.
 If this is true, we can conclude that THC-O may be around four times as potent as Delta-8.